favonia/cloudflare-ddns/docs/designs/features/local-iface-multi-address.markdown

 - Only global unicast addresses are considered targets.
 - Address ordering is deterministic to avoid unnecessary churn.

-## Required Decisions
+## Required Invariants

 - Zoned addresses remain rejected.
 - Empty detection for a configured family is treated as a failure.
 - Metadata drift remains warn-only.
 TTL, proxy, or comment mismatches do not trigger destructive correction by themselves.
 - WAF reconciliation uses keep-and-fill semantics to preserve coverage.
-Path-independence discussion for WAF create-comment reconciliation is documented in `managed-waf-item-ownership.markdown`.
+Path-independence discussion for WAF create-comment reconciliation is documented in [`managed-waf-item-ownership.markdown`](managed-waf-item-ownership.markdown).
 - Heartbeat and notifier contracts remain unchanged.

 ## Scope Boundary